July 11th, 2017

 - At the beginning of May, we stepped up the buffer level in one of our S&P 500 Structured Notes.
 By way of background, in late February of 2014, we collaborated with Goldman Sachs to create a customized 5-year structured note for our clients.
 The terms included uncapped upside participation with a bit of leverage, allowing clients to outperform the S&P 500 Index should it have a materially positive return.
 The note also had a downside buffer which protected against the initial 10% of any decline in this index.
 With U.S. markets hovering near new highs, we went back to Goldman Sachs this spring and asked them to unwind this note early.
 We were able to redeem the note without penalty at a 36.4% gain, outperforming the 28.8% return of the S&P 500 during the February 2014 to May 2017 period.The primary rationale for redeeming the old note early was that the market would need to decline by more than 20% before the protective buffer on the old note would come into play.
 By retiring the appreciated note and creating a new note, we have established a new “floor” for the protective buffer at the much higher current market level, thereby improving downside risk protection*.
 Additionally, this 24 month Goldman Sachs note will be able to capture 1.5515 times the price return of the S&P 500 Index, up to a maximum return cap of 26%.
 Adding a cap allows us to increase the leverage on this shorter-term note.
 A cap of a 26% cumulative maximum return over two years would be equivalent to the S&P 500 averaging an annualized return of over 12%, which we believe to be very unlikely.
-For additional details, please read the enclosed “July 2017 Structured Notes Program” PDF.
+For additional details, please read “July 2017 Structured Notes Program” PDF.

 - In early June, we also stepped up the buffer level for clients’ Russell 2000 Structured Note.
 This note originated in October 2014 when we collaborated with The Royal Bank of Canada to create this 5-year structured note.
 The terms again included uncapped upside participation with some leverage, allowing clients to outperform the Russell 2000 Index should the index be positive at maturity.
 The note had a downside buffer which protected against the first 10% of any decline in this index.
 Just like we did with the S&P 500 note, we went back to the note issuer and were able to redeem, without penalty, locking in the note’s 33.03% gain.
 The Russell 2000 was up 28.88% over the same time period.Again, the primary rationale for redeeming the Russell 2000 note early is the same thought process as to why we redeemed the S&P 500 note early (see* above).
 The new note is with Morgan Stanley, and will pay out 2.08 times the price return of the Russell 2000 Index, up to a maximum return cap of 32.8%.
 For additional details, please read the enclosed “July 2017 Structured Notes Program” PDF.